sejungkwak/connect-4/README.md

 - Alert overlay staying on the screen even on an unrelated page

-  - Error: Overlays created on the __New game__ page remain visible when opening a different page.
+  - Error: Overlays created on the __New game__ page remained visible when opening a different page.
   - Reason: The overlay was added to the `main` element, not the __New game__ page(`section`).
   - Fix: I changed the code to add the overlay inside the __New game__ page instead of the `main` element.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/73f03cc6f8c56746e15062147864f5b78e63ba20)